joshmaglione/BRational/md_files/docs/brat-methods.md

 ## .variables

-Returns the variables used in the brat.
-These are polynomial variables rather than symbolic variables.
+Returns the polynomial variables used.

 #### Example